Inspiring Girls about Science, Technology, Engineering and Math at Summer Camp

+Science and Technology are too important for women to be less than fully represented.
+Tech Trek is one small step toward addressing the larger issue, but for the girls who participate, it can be life-changing.
 Tech Trek is a science and math camp designed to develop interest, excitement, and self-confidence in girls who will enter eighth grade in the fall.
 It features hands-on activities in science, technology, engineering, and math (STEM).
 All activities and lodging are located on a university campus where camps are held.
 Since 2021 we have also added a very successful virtual camp option.
 Click here to learn more about Tech Trek from AAUW National.
 Our Danville-Alamo-Walnut Creek Branch Tech Trek Campers come from the following six Middle Schools in the Danville, Alamo and Walnut Creek public school systems: Charlotte Wood (Danville), Diablo Vista (Danville), Foothill (Walnut Creek), Los Cerros (Danville), Stone Valley (Alamo), Walnut Creek Intermediate (Walnut Creek).
 Click here to learn about Tech Trek at the California State level.
+Here is a fun link to a video from one of the 2023 Sonoma camps.

-This coming year DAW hopes to send some girls to each of the following camp opportunities: Sonoma State – June 18-24 or July 23-29, Fresno State – June TBD, and Virtual Camp – July 23-29.
+This coming year DAW hopes once again to send girls to each of camp opportunities at Sonoma State, Fresno State, and Virtual Camp

 We are looking for volunteers to support this popular and effective program.